All Episodes

 Oh, yes.

-And, you know, everybody went offline and went crazy and everybody was going nuts because all the corrupt folks couldn't get online.
+And, you know, everybody went offline and it went crazy and everybody was going nuts because all the corrupt folks couldn't get online.

 Yeah, I guess most of the dial-up services are down.

-Yeah, well, for some reason we're getting mail-in now.
+Yeah, well, for some reason, we're getting mail in now.

-But this isn't a little taste of Y2K, this is a big gulp of it.
+But this isn't a little taste of Y2K.

 The cell phones are working.

-A friend of mine went up to the winery and had dinner and tried to pay for it with a credit card and that's when we found out Well, I found out also when you mentioned that lady you were calling from Smiths, I was just coming out of there and going, oh, that's why that credit card wasn't working.
+Well, I found out also when you mentioned that lady was calling from Smith's, I was just coming out of there and going, oh, that's why the credit card wasn't working.

 Oh, it's not working up there, huh?